 The data inserted as the multidimensional volume in expected in the standard NXentry:NXdata class, with @signal attribute.
 The axes can be any suitably dimensioned array in the entry, referred to in the NXdata object with the @axes attribute.
 The do not need to be repeated in the creation of the NXdata group, they can simply be linked.

 In our case, for example, the axes are linked from NXentry:NXprocess:calculated_kx, NXentry:NXprocess:calculated_ky, NXentry:NXprocess:calculated_energy and NXentry:NXprocess:calculated_delay.
 See the examples for further clarification.

+In APE case, the axes are linked from NXentry:NXprocess:theta_x_vect, NXentry:NXprocess:theta_y_vect, NXentry:NXprocess:kinetic_energy_vect